-- Foster Youth, English Learners, and Low-Income Students have limited background and experiences with project-based, hands-on learning in the fields of Science, Technology, Engineering, and Math.
-According to a 2019 study from "Change the Equation", a consortium of business and education leaders, low-income students are least likely to have access to STEM resources, experiences, and classes.
-As a result, these students suffer disadvantages over the course of their schooling and face dim prospects for rewarding STEM careers.
-Since the inception of the District STEM program, student Science grades have grown by approximately 10% and 97% of parents, including those of all EL and Low Income student groups, expressed their support of the ADUSD STEM program as an integral component in the District's Science curriculum. - By providing STEM instruction throughout the school year that is focused on grade level Science standards, students will have a deeper level of knowledge of Science curriculum as it relates to the four STEM areas. - The effectiveness of the bi-weekly STEM program will be measured by SBAC Science scores (CAST), project completion data, formal/informal assessments and teacher input on application of STEM components across the curriculum.
+- English Learners, and Low-Income Students continue to demonstrate lower rates of ELA and Mathematics mastery as measured by both state and local assessments.
+Despite growth in EL students' assessment results, ADUSD Dashboard data from 2022 references a significant gap in standards mastery between EL/Low Income students and the student population as a whole.
+In ELA, Low-Income students scored 13.5 points lower and EL students scored 13.1 percentage points lower than students as a whole.
+In Math, Low-Income students scored 9 percentage points and EL students scored 9.1 percentage points lower than the overall student population. - Foster Youth, English Learners, and Low-Income Students have limited background and experiences with project-based, hands-on learning in the fields of Science, Technology, Engineering, and Math.
+According to a 2019 study from "Change the Equation", a consortium of business and education leaders, Low-Income students are least likely to have access to STEM resources, experiences, and classes.
+As a result, these students suffer disadvantages over the course of their schooling and face dim

+- prospects for rewarding STEM careers.
+Since the inception of the District STEM program, student Science grades have grown by approximately 15% and 95% of parents, including those of all EL and Low-Income student groups, expressed their support of the ADUSD STEM program as an integral component in the District's Science curriculum. - By providing STEM instruction throughout the school year that is focused on grade level Science standards, students will have a deeper level of knowledge of Science curriculum as it relates to the four STEM areas. - The effectiveness of the bi-weekly STEM program will be measured by SBAC Science scores (CAST), project completion data, formal/informal assessments and teacher input on application of STEM components across the curriculum and segregated by student groups..

-Goal 1, Action 14: Construct a modular building at the Alview campus to maintain small class sizes and facilitate small-group intervention classes.
+Goal 1, Action 14: Furnish and equip a modular building at the Alview campus to maintain small class sizes and facilitate small-group intervention classes.